-- 2023 Objective: Increase funding for agricultural research programs, including the Organic Agriculture Research and Extension Initiative (OREI), Organic Transitions Program (ORG), Sustainable Agriculture Research and Education (SARE). - Marker Bill: Climate Stewardship Act of 2021 - o Title: Research - 2028 Objective: Increase publicly-funded research, and prohibit industry-funded research publications from being used to determine approval of agricultural products and chemicals. - There are currently no marker bills toward this objective. - Title: Research - 2028 Objective: Require all corporations holding contracts (procurement, insurance, or otherwise) with USDA to consent to a full audit, including an examination of labor, environmental, civil rights, and other federal law compliance.
-Corporations found in violation of any federal law would have their contracts revoked, and would be barred from entering another for a certain period of time. - There are currently no marker bills toward this objective. - Title: Miscellaneous - Measures We Oppose: Judicial or legislative attempts, such as the King Amendment and the EATS Act, to block states' abilities to implement public welfare, environmental protection, and animal welfare standards.
+- 2023 Objective: Increase funding for agricultural research programs, including the Organic Agriculture Research and Extension Initiative (OREI), Organic Transitions Program (ORG), Sustainable Agriculture Research and Education (SARE). - o Marker Bill: Organic Science and Research Investment Act of 2023 - o Title: Research - 2028 Objective: Increase publicly funded research, and prohibit industry-funded research publications from being used to determine approval of agricultural products and chemicals. - There are currently no marker bills toward this objective. - o Title: Research - 2028 Objective: Require all corporations holding contracts (procurement, insurance, or otherwise) with USDA to consent to a full audit, including an examination of labor, environmental, civil rights, and other federal law compliance.
+Corporations found in violation of any federal law would have their contracts revoked, and would be barred from entering another for a certain period of time. - There are currently no marker bills toward this objective. - o Title: Miscellaneous - Measures We Oppose: Judicial or legislative attempts, such as the King Amendment and the EATS Act, to block states' abilities to implement public welfare, environmental protection, and animal welfare standards.